willyvvu/reveal.js/README.md

 # What's new in my fork

-After recently seeing reveal.js and Web RTC, I thought to myself: reveal.js + webcam access + gesture recognition = gesture controlled presentations

-Inspired, I set off to make a mechanism to control reveal.js.
-I have to say, Hakim El Hattab made reveal.js really easy to extend!
-Thanks!

-Let's cut to the chase.
-[Here is a live demo.](http://reveal.rs.af.cm/) Have fun!
+This is what I got when I combined webcam-based gesture recognition with Hakim El Hattab's reveal.js.
+It took me a while to write and fine tune the detection algorithms.
+Even then, the algorithms are only about 80% accurate.
+You get the gist of it though:
+A flick of the hand in mid-air changes the slide.
+A two hand flick up or down activates the slide overview.

+View the live demo! [http://reveal.rs.af.cm/](http://reveal.rs.af.cm/)

 ##How to use

-You might need to enable Web RTC found at chrome://flags

-At the prompt for webcam access, click Allow.

-Use a flick of your hand about a meter away from the webcam to navigate.

-A two hand movement up or down will toggle the slide overview.

-It's not perfect.
-In fact, it's far from perfect.
-At least it can catch your motions about 70% of the time...

-## Having trouble?

-If it's being over or under sensitive, try varying your distance from the webcam.
-Sometimes that will help.

-An open palm works best.
+Instructions and troubleshooting are included in the live demo.

+P.S.
 I included a really basic node.js file server.
 The page needs to be served in order to allow webcam access.

 # Forked from reveal.js